Read our 2016 Report Card for Sanchez.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 2016.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Sanchez is shown as a purple triangle. (analysis methodology)

-Sanchez sponsors bills primarily in these issue areas:
+Sanchez sponsored bills primarily in these issue areas:

 Some of Sanchez’s most recently sponsored bills include...

 - H.Res.
-217: Honoring the life and accomplishments of Henry Thomas Segerstrom and expressing condolences on ...
+217 (114th): Honoring the life and accomplishments of Henry Thomas Segerstrom and expressing condolences ...

 View All » (including bills from previous years)

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015